-The Council will ensure that any arrears outstanding are cleared or other breaches of tenancy, including rechargeable repairs to the property, are rectified before the exchange takes place.
+The Council will ensure that any arrears outstanding are cleared or other breaches of tenancy are rectified before the exchange takes place.

-Where an exception is made to this rule, by agreement of the Head of Housing Operations and the Housing Needs Manager it may be necessary for arrears to be written off.
+Where an exception is made to this rule, by agreement of the Head of Housing Operations and the Housing Needs Manager, it may be necessary for arrears to be written off.
+Exception examples health and safety or safeguarding issues